vamontchik/Cube-Heroes/README.md

 2. HP, denoted by the hat
 3. Defense, denoted by the shield,
 4. Crit Rate, denoted by the gloves
-5. Crit Chance, denoted by the shirt
+5. Crit Damage (Multiplier), denoted by the shirt
 6. Speed, denoted by the boot

 These all add on to your base stats, which are: